What Happens to Your Body When You Eat Celery, Say Experts

 Celery is high in electrolytes, vitamins, and fiber and can be an easy addition to lunch or a snack by serving raw.
 Buy a stalk for easy snacking, and simply store it in the fridge pre-chopped submerged in water to keep it crisp for longer!

 Now, what are those health benefits if you eat celery?
-Here's what happens to your body when you chomp on this green veggie stick, and if you're looking for even more healthy tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+Here's what happens to your body when you chomp on this green veggie stick, and if you're looking for even more healthy meals, be sure to check out our list of 22 Meals to Melt Belly Fat in 2022.

 You will shed water.